 Jamaica celebrates Independence Day.
 It became free from Great Britain in 1962, but Jamaica remains a part of the British Commonwealth.
 Located in the Caribbean Sea, Jamaica is about the size of Connecticut.
 This mountainous island has a tropical climate.
 Almost three million people live there, and tourism is an important industry.
 Kingston is the capital.
 Children could learn more at: Jamaica.

 Sandwich was invented in 1762 by John Montagu, the fourth Earl of Sandwich.
 Stories conflict as to why he invented the sandwich.
 One tale states he loved to gamble, and he did not want to miss the gambling when he got hungry.
 The other version indicates he was a very dedicated man, and he did not want to turn away from his work when he got hungry.
 Experts believe the most popular sandwich in the United States is grilled cheese.
 Children could poll their friends regarding their favorit sandwiches.

 Constitutional Convention met from August 6 to September 10, 1787.
 This Philadelphia meeting was called the “Great Debate,” and the purpose was to draft a constitution.
 Idea: Children could read Shh!
 We’re Writing the Constitution, written by Jean Fritz.
-Older children could learn about the members at: Framers.
+Older children could learn about the members at an EXCELLENT site: Framers.